waibazen/employee-churn-analysis-prediction/README.md

 But for practical purpose :I have named the company "**Star line Co.**" and have created Problem Statement and Issue trees around a fictitious context.

 # EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
-Below are a few highlights from the countplot .
+Below are a few highlights from the EDA .

 ![alt text](https://github.com/waibazen/employee-churn-analysis-prediction/blob/master/eda.png "Logo Title Text 1")
 ![alt text](https://github.com/waibazen/employee-churn-analysis-prediction/blob/master/heatmap.png "Logo Title Text 2")